aimms/how-to/Articles/362/362-planning-support.rst

 The number of evening and night shifts of these experts is minimized.

-Database
+Data management
 ^^^^^^^^^^^^^^^^

+Data is managed in a variety of ways:

-The expected demand per hour is stored with respect to the timezone ``'New Zealand Standard Time'``.
+#.
+The expected demand per hour is stored in a database with respect
+    to the timezone ``'New Zealand Standard Time'``.

+#.
+Cases are used to hotstart a session

+#.
+In Hamburg, an existing EXCEL application is used by the administration department,
+    registering the worked hours.

 User interface
 ^^^^^^^^^^^^^^^^^^^^